tayruxin/tp/docs/UserGuide.md

 ### Help: `help`

-Displays a window that allows you to view our user guide.
-Additional option offered to open in browser as well.
+Displays a window that allows you copy the url and subsequently view our user guide on a browser.
 ![img.png](images/help-command/helpcommand.png)

 **Format:** `help`